-Irish swords like the one reviewed here made by Legacy Arms (formely Generation 2) may look like a fantasy piece, but this design did indeed have a historical precedent.
-Wielded originally by the Galloglaigh - mercenaries of the Scottish highlands (of mixed Irish, Scottish and Norse decent) who fought for the Irish from the 13th Century to the 16th Century, the design of these blades was absorbed by the Irish (as eventually were many of the original mercenaries and their descendents).
+Irish swords like the one reviewed here made by Legacy Arms (formerly Generation 2) may look like a fantasy piece, but this design did indeed have a historical precedent.
+Wielded originally by the Galloglaigh - mercenaries of the Scottish highlands (of mixed Irish, Scottish and Norse decent) who fought for the Irish from the 13th Century to the 16th Century, the design of these blades was absorbed by the Irish (as eventually were many of the original mercenaries and their descendants).

 This particular blade is the favorite design by the owner of Legacy Arms, Clyde Hollis (himself of proud Irish decent) and its weight, balance and specifications make it much closer to the historical originals than anything else in this price range (though still with the kind of variations you tend to expect at this price point)...

 So let's take a close look at it with one of our resident reviewers, Dan Dacombe.